CraCS-research-group/nonlinear-preform-model/README.md

 # nonlinear-preform-model
 This repository contains a subroutine and parameter identification scripts for modelling nonlinear material properties in composite process simulations using ABAQUS/Explicit.
-The subroutine can be used to model an asymmetric constitutive law for biaxial textile materials to represent a non-constant bending stiffness, and the parameter identification scripts can be used to find parameter inputs to ABAQUS' builtin cohesive laws for modelling a nonlinear transverse shear behaviour of a whole preform consisting of multiple layers of fabric.
+The subroutine can model an asymmetric constitutive law for biaxial textile materials to represent a non-constant bending stiffness.
+The parameter identification scripts can be used to find parameter inputs to ABAQUS' built-in cohesive laws for modelling a nonlinear transverse shear behaviour of a multilayered preform.

 The code was developed at **Department of Materials and Production, Aalborg University** and at **Bristol Composites Institute, University of Bristol** by Peter H. Broberg, Adam J. Thompson, Jonathan P-H. Belnoue, Stephen R. Hallett, Esben Lindgaard, and Brian L.V.
 Bak.

-The implementation of the subroutine and scrips are described in the publication: \
+The implementation of the subroutine and scripts are described in the publication: \
-*Broberg PH, Lindgaard E, Thompson AJ, Belnoue JP-H, Hallett SR, and Bak BLV (2003).
+*Broberg PH, Lindgaard E, Thompson AJ, Belnoue JP-H, Hallett SR, and Bak BLV (2023).
 "An accurate forming model for capturing the nonlinear material behaviour of multilayered binder-stabilised fabrics and predicting fibre wrinkling" (Manuscript submitted)*

 The subroutine is based on the code for the fibre tracking algorithm and hypoelastic constitutive law described in the publication: \
 *Thompson AJ, Belnoue JP-H, and Hallett SR (2020).
 "Modelling defect formation in textiles during the double diaphragm forming process", Composites Part B: Engineering, 202:108357. doi:https://doi.org/10.1016/j.compositesb.2020.108357* \